junxit/us-congress-code/title-15/chapter-15/sec-714g.md

 Act Oct.
 28, 1949, ch.
 782, cited as a credit to this section, was repealed (subject to a savings clause) by Pub.
 L. 89–554, Sept.
 6, 1966, § 8, 80 Stat.
 632, 655.

-### Exceptions From Transfer of Functions

-For exception of functions of corporations of Department of Agriculture from transfer of functions to Secretary of Agriculture by Reorg.
-Plan No. 2 of 1953, see Exceptions From Transfer of Functions note set out under section 712a of this title.

 ### Termination of Advisory Boards

 Advisory boards in existence on Jan.
 5, 1973, to terminate not later than the expiration of the 2-year period following Jan.
 5, 1973, unless, in the case of a board established by the President or an officer of the Federal Government, such board is renewed by appropriate action prior to the expiration of such 2-year period, or in the case of a board established by the Congress, its duration is otherwise provided by law.
 See sections 3(2) and 14 of Pub.
 L. 92–463, Oct.
 6, 1972, 86 Stat.
 770, 776, set out in the Appendix to Title 5, Government Organization and Employees.

+### Executive Documents

+### Exceptions From Transfer of Functions

+For exception of functions of corporations of Department of Agriculture from transfer of functions to Secretary of Agriculture by Reorg.
+Plan No. 2 of 1953, see Exceptions From Transfer of Functions note set out under section 712a of this title.